What Attracts Gophers and How to Keep Them Away

 Food sources play a primary role in attracting gophers to specific areas.
 Their herbivorous diet and preference for certain plants make them highly responsive to the availability of vegetation.

-• Roots and bulbs
+- Roots and bulbs

 Gophers are particularly fond of the roots and bulbs of plants, including carrots, potatoes, and onions.
-These provide them with essential nutrients and energy.
+These provide them with essential nutrients and energy. - Grasses and vegetation

 Grasses and other types of vegetation offer a readily available food source for gophers.
-Lawns, fields, and gardens with lush vegetation are often attractive to these rodents.
+Lawns, fields, and gardens with lush vegetation are often attractive to these rodents. - Fruits and seeds

 Gophers will also consume fruits and seeds when available.
-Fallen fruits from trees or shrubs, as well as bird feeders, can attract them.
+Fallen fruits from trees or shrubs, as well as bird feeders, can attract them. - Agricultural crops

 Gophers can cause significant damage to agricultural crops, particularly those grown underground, such as potatoes, peanuts, and sugar beets.